 - What IT resources will be needed to implement the proposed solution?

-- Where does a specific purchase fall within the College's priorities?
+- Where does a specific purchase fall within the university's priorities?

 - What is the proper procurement process to use?
-(College or Foundation)
+(University or Foundation)

 - If it is a renewal, is there anything in our environment or the vendor's environment that has changed?